 - Responsible Party.
 This is the person that decides where the account is invested and when to make valid distributions for educational expenses.
 If the Beneficiary doesn’t use all the money by age 30, the Responsible Individual can change the Beneficiary to a different family member.

 - Donor/Contributor.
-This is the person, which doesn’t even have to be a family member, that makes the contribution to the Coverdell ESA in any given year under the applicable rules.
+This is the person, which doesn’t have to be a family member, that makes the contribution to the Coverdell ESA in any given year under the applicable rules.

-Contributions on behalf of a Beneficiary
+Contributions on Behalf of a Beneficiary

 Example #3: You just had a new baby and a friend of the family opens a Coverdell up for your child as a gift.
 They put in $1,000 for future education expenses.
 Now you want to open a different Coverdell account for your child in the same year.
 You can open a new account, but the TOTAL contribution for the beneficiary, per year, is $2,000.
-So you could only put in $1,000 into the account and your child would then have (2) Coverdell accounts of a value of $1,000 each.
+You could only put in $1,000 into the account and your child would then have (2) Coverdell accounts of a value of $1,000 each.

 Example #4: So if your child is 12 years old, it’s currently May 1, 2022 and their birthday is on July 15th, you would be able to contribute $12,000 between now and their 18th birthday.
 (Nothing for 2021, it’s after April 15th, 2022).
 You can deposit $2,000 for 2022 now, then $2,000 for 5 more years.
 (Keep in mind that is $2,000 in 2027 before July 15th and their 18th birthday).
 That may not sound like a lot with the current cost of a college education, but wait until I discuss the Secret Weapon within the ESA below.